 With a long and successful career that includes key roles in box-office hits like Aliens, Ghostbusters, and Avatar, Weaver has always taken a back seat come Oscar season.
 She has received three nominations, for Aliens (1987), Working Girl (1989), and Gorillas in the Mist (1989).
 In fact, the latter two nominations, as you’ll note, were in the same year, and she took home the Golden Globe for both roles that same year, making her the first person to accomplish that feat.
 An Academy Award doesn’t look to be on the horizon for Weaver anytime soon, but one can never tell when the planets will align.

 When you think of some of the most thought-provoking films of the past 20 years, chances are that Norton has been in a lot of them.
 Indeed, he has received a trio of Academy Award nominations, for Primal Fear (1997), American History X (1999), and Birdman (2015), but he hasn’t yet won.
-At the ceremony four years ago, the last time Norton’s face was shown in the nominee readings, he lost to J.K.
+At the ceremony in 2015, the last time Norton’s face was shown in the nominee readings, he lost to J.K.
 Simmons for Whiplash.

 From cracking jokes on Cheers to working on shocking films like Natural Born Killers, as well as TV anthology series True Detective, Harrelson has had a long and varied career.
-Last year marked his third nomination, this time for Three Billboards Outside Ebbing, Missouri, where he competed in the Best Supporting Actor race.
+His third nomination came in 2018 for Three Billboards Outside Ebbing, Missouri, where he competed in the Best Supporting Actor race.
 Unfortunately for Harrelson, he lost out to his own co-star, Sam Rockwell.
 Harrelson has also been nominated for Best Actor for The People vs. Larry Flynt (1997) and for Best Supporting Actor for The Messenger (2010), but has yet to make the final cut.